AliceO2Group/AliceO2/Detectors/TRD/calibration/README.md

 You can plot the calibration values for VDrift and ExB for a given Run by using the macro at `Detectors/TRD/cailbration/macros/plotVdriftExB.C`.
 This produces a root file of similar name which holds the time-series plots (reference the macro).

+It may also be worthwhile to look at the correlation of the deflection and slope of tracks and tracklets since this is good indicator how well the calibration works.
+For that you can use the macro at `Detectors/TRD/calibration/macros/makeDeflectionCorrelation.C` and to you have to include the '--enable-qc' flag.

+    o2-trd-global-tracking -b --enable-qc

+In the macro you have to point to the right Run and potentially the correct CCDB.

 ## DCS data points

 To process the DCS data points for the TRD the list of aliases for example "trd_gaschromatographXe" has to be available in the CCDB.